-The Chinese parties approached expressed keen interest in Strike's graphite deposit and its proposed development activities and discussions with these and other parties will be ongoing with a view to eventually forming binding commercial off-take and development agreements.
+Potential offtake parties in China have been approached and have expressed keen interest in Strike's graphite deposit and its proposed development activities.
+Discussions with these and other parties will be ongoing with a view to eventually forming binding commercial off-take and development agreements.